A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control

 To the best of our knowledge, there has been no research on protecting sensitive system parameters of HDVs, especially in the context of mixed-autonomy platoon control.
-The existing literature considering vehicle privacy focuses on location privacy~\citep{sun2013privacy,ma2019real,li2019design,cai2021trajectory,qin2022toward,pan2022privacy,zhang2023privacy,sun2023synthesizing,tsao2022private,tsao2022trust,tsao2023differentially,tan2024privacy}, i.e., protecting the location or location sequence of a vehicle from being accessed by adversaries.
-For example, \citet{li2019design} presented a Paillier cryptosystem-based platoon recommendation scheme for head vehicle selection, which effectively ranks head vehicles using user vehicle feedback, while preserving their location privacy. \citet{pan2022privacy} introduced a fault-tolerant encryption-decryption control strategy \citep{gao2021fault} designed for each vehicle within a platoon.
-This strategy can effectively preserve the privacy of individual vehicle data, such as location and velocity, while simultaneously ensuring the stability of the controller. \citet{zhang2023privacy} designed an affine masking-based privacy protection method in the LCC context to protect information from CAVs by transforming their true states and control signals via a low-dimensional affine transformation.
-However, the method proposed in this work can only be applied to controllers based on a specific controller, i.e., data-enabled predictive control (DeePC), and may not work together with other controllers.
+The existing literature considering vehicle privacy focuses on location privacy~\citep{sun2013privacy,ma2019real,li2019design,cai2021trajectory,qin2022toward,pan2022privacy,zhang2023privacy,sun2023synthesizing,tsao2022private,tsao2022trust,tsao2023differentially,tan2024privacy,wang2024privacy}, i.e., protecting the location or location sequence of a vehicle from being accessed by adversaries.
+For example, \citet{li2019design} presented a Paillier cryptosystem-based platoon recommendation scheme for head vehicle selection, which effectively ranks head vehicles based on user feedback in a privacy-preserving manner. \citet{pan2022privacy} introduced a fault-tolerant encryption-decryption control strategy designed for each vehicle within a platoon, which can effectively preserve the privacy of the location and velocity of individual vehicles while simultaneously ensuring controller stability. \citet{zhang2023privacy} designed an affine masking-based privacy protection method in the LCC context to protect information from CAVs by transforming their true states and control signals via a low-dimensional affine transformation.
+However, the method proposed in this work can only be applied to data-enabled predictive control (DeePC) and may not be applicable to other control methods.
 Moreover, although these works can preserve the privacy of vehicle locations, they do not necessarily prevent key system parameters from being inferred due to the law of large numbers~\citep{nekouei2022model}.
-For example, adversaries can apply classical model identification methods~\citep{teunissen1990nonlinear,wills2008gradient} such as Bayesian filters to estimate the key parameters with high confidence.
-Although \citet{he2019optimal} attempted to protect the privacy of sensitive parameters of Transportation Network Companies when they share trajectory data, their work considered only the parameters associated with a static optimization problem instead of the parameters of dynamical systems, which can be more challenging to protect due to the temporal dependence of the shared data.
+For example, adversaries can apply classical model identification methods~\citep{teunissen1990nonlinear,wills2008gradient} such as Bayesian filters to estimate the sensitive parameters with high confidence.
+Although \citet{he2020optimal} attempted to protect the privacy of sensitive parameters of transportation network companies when they share trajectory data, their work considered only the parameters associated with a static optimization problem instead of the parameters of dynamical systems, which can be more challenging to protect due to the temporal dependence of the shared data.